vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 This article is a full-form version of a [talk I presented to the SLICE Lab](https://docs.google.com/presentation/d/1K9ljkV5xASLpvs-hxx1Hruop512EWR6atFtepTYHKT0/edit?usp=sharing) in September 2023.
 In the talk, I discussed the recent history of computer architecture research labs at Berkeley, fundamental vs domain-specific research, infrastructure vs application-driven work, different types of project risk, and gave an overview of areas of computer architecture that academic researchers were in a good position to attack.

-This article is a call to action to think hard about what a worthwhile research agenda looks like and a list of what concrete projects I think are essential to the next paradigm of computer architecture research.
+This article is *my opinion* on what an academic computer architecture research agenda would look like and why.

 ## The Recent History of Computer Architecture Research at Berkeley

 In the talk, I began with an overview of what research has been accomplished at Berkeley over the past two decades, its impact, and what it can teach us about what's worth pursuing in the future.

-Labs in Berkeley run in 5 year cycles, where each lab starts off with a problem statement or observation, some high level goals, and operates for 5 years before a new lab is christened.
+Labs in Berkeley run in 5 year cycles.
+Each lab begins with a problem statement or observation, some high level goals, and then operates for 5 years before a new lab is christened.
-The idea behind the 5 year cycle is to reflect on the past 5 years of research and recalibrate with new branding and goals, although the people (both professors and grad students) in the new lab carry over from the previous one.
+This is supposed to allow us reflect on the past 5 years of research and recalibrate with new branding and goals, although the people (both professors and grad students) in the new lab carry over from the previous one.

 ### PAR Lab (2007-2012)

-The [UC Berkeley Parallel Computing Lab](https://old.hotchips.org/wp-content/uploads/hc_archives/hc21/2_mon/HC21.24.300.ParallelComputingCenters-Epub/HC21.24.310.Patterson-UCB-ParLab.pdf) (PAR Lab) ran from the late 2000s to early 2010s
+The [UC Berkeley Parallel Computing Lab](https://old.hotchips.org/wp-content/uploads/hc_archives/hc21/2_mon/HC21.24.300.ParallelComputingCenters-Epub/HC21.24.310.Patterson-UCB-ParLab.pdf) (PAR Lab) ran from the late 2000s to early 2010s.
-It was an
+The lab's objectives were multifaceted (not purely computer architecture, but a blend of algorithms, PL, compilers, systems, architecture, and simulation), but the lab can be summarized in one tagline:

+<p style="font-size: 1.05rem; font-weight: 500; text-align: center;">"Easy to write, correct, programs that run efficiently on manycore"</p>

-The Landscape of Parallel Computing Research: A View from Berkeley (2006) https://people.eecs.berkeley.edu/~krste/papers/BerkeleyView.pdf
+The effort began with a 2006 whitepaper titled ["The Landscape of Parallel Computing Research: A View from Berkeley](https://people.eecs.berkeley.edu/~krste/papers/BerkeleyView.pdf).
+The CS department at Berkeley has a history of writing whitepapers that broadly examine an area of computer science,

+Make bets and then get proven wrong, but still come out with interesting and useful research.
+Can you be proven wrong?
+What happens if your vision doesn't work out in the real world?

 The Parallel Computing Laboratory at U.C.
 Berkeley: A Research Agenda Based on the Berkeley View (2008) https://www2.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-23.pdf

-Not purely computer architecture, but a blend of algorithms, systems, architecture, simulation, and others

 This was the last architecture lab whitepaper. what happened? are we not confident placing bets anymore?